Board of Governors Award of Distinction

 The Board of Governors Award of Distinction is the College's highest tribute to individuals or groups within our community.
 This pestigious award was established in 2004, to honour those individuals with exceptional commitment to supporting higher education for the people of our region.

-2015 Board of Governors Award of Distinction Recipient: Chris Andersen
+2016 Board of Governors Award of Distinction Recipient: Michael O'Connor

 Download Nomination Form